Gabeleo/gabeleo.github.io/_projects/11_project.md

 ---
 layout: page #layout of the page from _layouts (if rosie dont worry about this)
-title: ELEVEN #title of the project
+title: “Rediscovering Universal Truths” #title of the project
 img: assets/img/portfolio_images/11_.jpeg #image path. i.e assets/img/portfolio_images/1_.jpg
 importance: 5 #changes order in which is it appeared in the year its displayed in
 category: 2022 #year number or year range. i.e 2023 or 2022-2023